geeofree/kalendaryo/README.md

   :heavy_check_mark: Flexible for your use case <br />

 ## This solution
-**Kalendaryo** is a React component that provides the toolsets for you to build calendar components with that works for your use cases.
+**Kalendaryo** is a React component that provides the toolsets for you to build calendar components that works for your use cases.
 It has no layout or functionalities other than the ones you can think of to build through its API.
 <br /> <br />
 The component uses the [render props](https://reactjs.org/docs/render-props.html) pattern which helps in exposing various variables for you to use and also gives you the flexibility to build your calendar's layout anyway you want due to its inline rendering nature.
 <br /> <br />